neruameya/local-document-intelligence/README.md

 > **Average confidence derived from the model's token probabilities for the generated response.**

-This distinction is important because confidence and actual extraction accuracy are different measurements.
+Confidence and actual extraction accuracy are different measurements.

+A future version of the project will evaluate the relationship between model confidence and actual correctness using a labelled dataset.

 ---